To Top

 Regulation and legitimacy

 Start by checking whether the platform is allowed to operate in the US and under what framework.
-CFTC-regulated exchanges generally offer more oversight, clearer rules, and stronger consumer protections than offshore or unlicensed sites.
+CFTC-regulated exchanges offer more oversight, clearer rules, and stronger consumer protections than offshore or unlicensed sites.
 Look for transparency around licensing, terms of use, and ownership.
 If a platform is vague about where it is regulated, that is a major red flag.

 Fees and settlement clarity